• Carbono - Carbono Galeria

 b.
 1962, São Paulo (SP), Brazil | Lives and works in São Paulo (SP), Brazil.

-His works are part of the collections of The Museum of Fine Arts, Houston, and Philadelphia Museum of Art (both in the USA), MALBA – Museo de Arte Latinoamericano de Buenos Aires (Argentina), Pinacoteca do Estado de São Paulo, MAM – Museu de Arte Moderna de São Paulo, among others.
+His works are part of the collections of The Museum of Fine Arts, Houston, and the Philadelphia Museum of Art (both in the USA), MALBA – Museo de Arte Latinoamericano de Buenos Aires (Argentina), Pinacoteca do Estado de São Paulo, MAM – Museu de Arte Moderna de São Paulo, among others.

-At the 19th São Paulo Biennial, Lescher presented the work "Aerólitos", an architectural work composed of two eleven-meter-long balloons.
-Later, the artist would deepen this research in works such as "Indoor Landscape" (2005), " Cachoeira" (2006), the series " Metamericos" and " Rio Máquina" (2009).
-The latter is a work that clearly denotes the relationship of tension proposed by the artist in many of his works: nature contained, worked, cleaned, transformed into an object of use, although, in this case, aesthetic.
+At the 19th São Paulo Biennial, Lescher presented the work "Aerólitos," an architectural piece composed of two eleven-meter-long balloons.
+Later, the artist would deepen this exploration in works such as "Indoor Landscape" (2005), " Cachoeira" (2006), the " Metameric" series, and " Rio Máquina" (2009).
+The latter clearly demonstrates the tension the artist explores in many of his works: nature contained, worked, cleaned, transformed into an object of use, albeit, in this case, an aesthetic one.

 Representative galleries

-Nara Roesler Gallery , Sao Paulo
+Nara Roesler Gallery , Brazil